What’s your background?

 I’ve had senior positions in the public sector, working alongside heads of government, politics, I’ve negotiated EU regulations, and headed up the strategic development of multi-billion-euro economic development funds.
 I’m also a best-selling author, mentor and highly-regarded trainer with over 22,000 students in my online training courses.
 I’ve been a tutor for the Guardian Masterclasses series, and I love to share my message with groups through talks and seminars.

-I moved away from the world of politics in 2009 to become a strategist and leadership coach, and I’ve continued to deepen my understanding of human performance so that I can coach individuals, influencers, policy-makers, politicians and heads of organisations at the highest level as they work to find solutions to the world’s economic and equality issues.
+I moved away from the world of politics in 2009 to become a strategist and leadership coach.
+I’ve trained as an executive coach and, more recently, as a Transformative and Advanced Transformative Coach.
+I’m on a life-long journey to deepen my understanding of human performance so that I can support individuals, influencers, policy-makers, politicians and heads of organisations at the highest level as they work to find solutions to the world’s economic and equality issues.

-Today I mostly coach and I also write, run seminars and facilitate groups.
-Rather than be the person who has the answers, I now sees my role as helping others bring to life their vision of a better world.
+Today I mostly work one to one with those leaders and future leaders.
+I also write regularly, I speak to small groups and run seminars for organisations and companies.
+Rather than be the person who has all the answers, I now see my role as facilitating transformation in others — perhaps someone just like you — so that you can bring to life your vision of a better world.

 What do you do now?